 Homebound services are designed for short term illnesses.
 Homebound teaching is for children who, for a minimum of two weeks, cannot attend school in the regular classroom. n Students receiving Homebound students are too ill to leave their homes.
 They would be unable to participate in extracurricular activities or part-time employment.
 If a student is able to participate in those activities it is reasonable to expect they could attend school.

 The homebound teacher offers a chance for students to keep up to date with assignments and tests.
 The classroom teacher prepares assignments and tests that the Homebound teacher will coordinate.
 Homebound services do not ensure that all credits will be acquired; some lab classes and participation classes are not maintainable in Homebound Services.
 The classroom teacher makes a recommendation regarding this.
 It is the student’s responsibility to earn a passing grade when materials can be delivered through a Homebound instructor.

 If you think your student may need specialized programming:

 - Meet with your child’s teacher or counselor.
 Share your concerns and ideas.
 Develop a plan for working together.

-- Share information you have from outside sources.
-School personnel welcome input from family doctors, tutors, private therapists, etc.
+- Share the information you have from outside sources.
+School personnel welcomes input from family doctors, tutors, private therapists, etc.